How To Create a Paid Time Off Policy

-- Learn the Legal Regulations for Your State.
+- Learn the legal regulations for your state.
 Check any requirements you need to fill for your union, full-time, and part-time employees.
-Follow the bare minimum needs to create your PTO policy, and then decide how you want to build upon it.
+Follow the bare minimum needs to create your PTO policy.
+Then decide if you want to offer more.

 - Compare your PTO policy with your competitors.
-See what the top employers in your area offer and make sure your plan can compete with them, or at least is reasonably close.
-This will help your recruitment efforts.
+See what the top employers in your area offer and make sure your plan can compete with them.

 - Meet with your accounting team.
-Make sure the amount of time you want to offer employees matches what you can offer in your books.
-Look how much your PTO policy will cost and adjust it to stay in the red.
+Make sure the amount of time you want to give employees matches what you can afford to offer.
+Look how much your PTO policy will cost and adjust it to stay in the black.

 - Determine if you want team members to accrue and roll over PTO.
 Use the examples and definitions above to decide what kinds of PTO you want, and how employees will earn their time off.

-- Decide how employees will be grandfathered into the policy.
-Will the policy go into effect on January 1st with a flat-rate allocation?
-Make sure existing employees receive their fair time off and their accruement doesn’t differ from new hires.
+- Decide how employees will be grandfathered in.
+Make sure existing employees receive time off fairly and accruement doesn’t differ from new hires.

 - Put the policy in writing.
-Writing out your policy will help you identify potential questions and loopholes that your team will ask about.
-Plus, employees can reference the guidelines whenever they have questions.
+This will help you identify potential questions and loopholes.
+Plus, employees can reference the guidelines with ease.

-- Set up training sessions to introduce the system.
+- Set up training sessions.
 This creates a space for employees to ask questions and bring up policy concerns.

-- Review the effectiveness of your PTO over the course of the year.
+- Review your PTO policy over the course of the year.
 Track how employees use their paid time off, how it benefits the company, and what changes you want to make to improve the process.

 Learn More About On The Clock